alam0rt/kustomize-aws-ssm-generator/README.md

 metadata:
   name: example
 path: /example/path
+version: 1
+annotate: true
 ```

 and will generate a Secret resource named `example` from the AWS Parameter Store path  `/example/path`

+#### Fields

+*path* is the AWS SSM parameter path, this is fed to ssm:getparametersbypath
+*version* is the parameter version you want to retrieve from SSM (optional, if not set, latest parameter will be used.)
+*annotate* is a bool, if set to true the `v1/Secret` resource will be annotated with some information about where the parameters were pulled from and what version (if any) are used

 #### Installation